British Airways A320 Club Europe Review

 British Airways flights depart out of Terminal 1 (non-Schengen flights) at Prague's Vaclav Havel Airport (formerly known as Prague Ruzyne International Airport).
 There is a dedicated line for Club Europe and Executive Club elite members at PRG (as well as other airports) which made check-in quick for my mid-day flight.
 Passport control was equally as speedy which left me plenty of time to relax in the Menzies Aviation Lounge, which BA uses for Business Class passengers and Oneworld Sapphire and Emerald members.
 Despite not having the best selection of food, the lounge was very nice with friendly staff, great views of the runway, ample drink selections (both alcohol and non-alcohol), and a few new computers.
 Free Wi-Fi was also available.
 At the Istanbul Airport, BA Business Class passengers and Oneworld Sapphire and Emerald can use the IGA Lounge.
 This is a very nice lounge and while they had a large food selection, I am sure it was even more substantial prior to the Pandemic (Oct 2021).
 In Budapest, BA uses the Platinum Lounge.
 Small, but nice.
 Similar to Prague's Menzies Lounge.
 Munich has a very nice new lounge in Terminal 1 that BA uses (along with several other airlines) called Airport Lounge World.
 Of course, BA has several Lounges in Terminal 5 at LHR.
 Flying in Club Europe will get you Lounge access at most airports in Europe (either BA Lounge or contracted Lounge).
 Oneworld Saphire and Emerald passengers also can use the priority lane at check-in.
 Oddly, on my two most recent flights (MUC & IST) the agent did not put priority tags on our bag.
 I was told by the agent at IST that they are no longer needed to expedite delivery of your bag.
 From IST we connected to DFW and our bags were one of the first to arrive at baggage claim.
 However, from MUC we connected on BA to SAN and there were plenty of priority tagged bags which were first to arrive at baggage.
 Ours arrived after the tagged bags.
 Maybe bags are only tagged leaving Heathrow and for "safety reasons" other locations no longer attach tags ;)

 I forgot that security at PRG is conducted at each gate prior to entering the gate area.
 So, the 20/25 minutes I gave myself turned out to be cutting it a little close.
 It also meant there was no wait at security.
 I was one of the last passengers to board and luckily the cabin was only half full, so there was plenty of room in the overhead for my rollaboard suitcase.
 I was seated in 1F (same from MUC to LHR on A319), the bulkhead window seat.
 Like most European Airlines short and medium-haul (intra-Europe) Business Classes, British Airways can adjust the size of the Club Europe cabin based on load factors.
 On this flight rows 1 through 5 comprised Club Europe, on the A319 from MUC rows 1 - 4, LHR to MUC on an A321neo rows 1 - 6 and on the flight from IST to LHR 9 rows were designated as Business Class.
 I sat in 3D on the neo and my wife & I sat in 5 D&F from IST on an A320.
 Most flights I flew were not full and the A320 has decent size overheads so plenty of room for a carry-on.
-The A319's overhead is a little less generous (agent in MUC tried to discourage a member of my party from carrying on a small roller-board - it fit no problem) and the new A321's overheads while generous, are not as large as American Airlines neo's new overheads where you can place your bag on its side (and thus fitting way more bags).
+The A319's overhead is a little less generous (agent in MUC tried to discourage a member of my party from carrying on a small roller-board - it fit no problem) and the new A321's overheads while generous, are not as large as American Airlines new overheads (where you can place your bag on its side, thus fitting way more bags).
 As a side note, like flights to the US out of Istanbul there is extra security at the gate for UK flights which can take a considerable amount of time.
 The seats are the same as Euro Traveller (17 inches wide and a pitch of 30 inches) and are in the traditional 3 x 3 configuration.
-The only difference is that the middle seat is not sold in Club Europe and on some aircraft there is a removable tray table in-between each Club Europe seat.
+The only difference is that the middle seat is not sold in Club Europe and on some aircraft, there is a removable tray table in-between each Club Europe seat.

 The Bulkhead provides a little more knee room, but not as much room to fully extend your legs.
 The flight from Prague and other flights I have sat in the Bulkhead were much more comfortable than the flights I did not.
 Partially because those flights were not full and were all 2 hours or under, but on a fully booked 3.5 hour flight (like IST) you would hope for a more comfortable seat in Business than an Economy Class seat.
-The one downside of the bulkhead is the armrest is solid and does not raise because it houses the tray table, thus making the seat slightly narrower.
+The one downside of the bulkhead is the armrest is solid and does not raise because it houses the tray table, making the seat slightly narrower.
 Fortunately, or unfortunately, the seat recline is limited so no worries of the seat coming into your lap if seated in a non-bulkhead seat.
-If the flight was empty, I would prefer a non-bulkhead seat, but if full, then the bulkhead.
+If the flight was empty, I think would prefer a non-bulkhead seat, but if full, then the bulkhead.

 At the time of my initial review Wi-Fi was not available and the only entertainment was a small screen that came down over the seats that was primarily used for the safety demonstration (unfortunately because of different safety protocols due to Covid they no longer use their very funny safety video) and a moving map (but only showed that for the final 30 minutes of the flight).
 There was no audio either, so I guess you could not really use the overhead monitors for anything else.
 The flight from IST did not have overhead screens pop down, nor did my most recent MUC flights.
 But all other flights I took did.
 The one aspect that has changed since my initial review is British Airways now has Wi-Fi.
 It is provided through .air and was £2.99 for texting or £7.99 for browsing and streaming for the entire flight (over 3 hours from IST and about 2 from BUD).
 On the Munich flights messaging was £1.99 for full flight while the browsing & streaming option was £4.99/hr or £6.99/flight.
 The Budapest flight had a Netflix option, but I think that was a different Wi-Fi program (3 years ago).
 I know I did not access any entertainment so it may have been for people that subscribe to Netflix.
 On these latest flights there was not an option to access entertainment other than to stream your own.
 I did purchase Wi-Fi from IST and MUC (£7.99 is very reasonable for 3 hour flight) but not sure how easy or fast it is to stream any entertainment as I did not try.
 The browsing speed was actually good.
 You can access BA's High Life magazine from the .air home page as well as the buy on board menu for Economy Class passengers.